Smile, Darn Ya, Smile!

-Smile, Darn Ya, Smile! is the third title in the Merrie Melodies series, and features Foxy.
+Smile, Darn Ya, Smile! is a 1931 American animated comedy film.
+It is the third title in the Merrie Melodies series featuring Foxy.
 It was released as early as August 15, 1931.
 (Note: Archived from an August 16 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
 It is directed by Rudolf Ising.

 This is one of only three Merrie Melodies cartoons to star Foxy; the other two being Lady, Play Your Mandolin! and One More Time.
-This short is a remake of Trolley Troubles, a Disney short featuring Oswald the Lucky Rabbit in whose creation Harman had once been involved.
+Its plot resembles that of Trolley Troubles, a short featuring Oswald the Lucky Rabbit which Harman helped animate for Walt Disney.

-For the first time in a Warner Bros. cartoon, the short uses a gag, suggested by Bob Clampett, that has characters from the trolley's parody advertising posters (Smith Brothers and others) come to life and perform a bit of business.
-This type of gag would become a recurring element across Merrie Melodies.
+A gag suggested by animator Bob Clampett for the film has characters from the trolley's parody advertising posters (Smith Brothers and others) humorously come to life and perform business.
+This joke would become a running gag across Merrie Melodies films, especially those with involvement from Clampett.

-A segment of the cartoon was featured in 1986 Pee-wee's Playhouse episode "The Gang's All Here."